 You can download the Droidsheep apk from the link below.
 Once you downloaded the file, tap on install and it will begin installing.
 Once you've downloaded DroidSheep, open it.
 Now, it will ask you to grant root permissions in order to work properly.
 This message may vary, depending on which root manager you use.
 Once you granted root permissions to DroidSheep, it will now ask you to install Busybox.

 As I stated in the previous section, Busybox carries additional Linux commands for your device.
 DroidSheep needs to use these Linux commands to execute its tasks.
 Installing Busybox is quite simple.
-You have to go to Google Playstore and search Busybox on Playstore or you can use the following link.
+To download it, you have to go to Google Playstore and search Busybox on Playstore.

 Now, tap on the downloaded Busybox file and install it.
 After that, the shortcut will be created on your menu and you have to open Busybox app.
 Then tap on the install button, and it will take few seconds to install it.
 Once the installation has completed, it will display a message like this.
 Now reboot your device and head back to DroidSheep app again.